joelreske/comp20-jreske/security/README.md

 1-2 hr

 # Credit
-As directed by the assignment, used function found at http://stackoverflow.com/questions/14560999/using-the-haversine-formula-in-javascript to compute haversine distance.
+As noted in the project, I used a stylesheet from https://github.com/thomaspark/pubcss to so some easy formatting.